github/codeql/docs/codeql/codeql-overview/codeql-changelog/codeql-cli-2.17.4.rst

 Breaking Changes
 ~~~~~~~~~~~~~~~~

+C/C++
+"""""

+*   CodeQL package management is now generally available, and all GitHub-produced CodeQL packages have had their version numbers increased to 1.0.0.

+C#
+""

+*   CodeQL package management is now generally available, and all GitHub-produced CodeQL packages have had their version numbers increased to 1.0.0.

+Golang
+""""""

+*   CodeQL package management is now generally available, and all GitHub-produced CodeQL packages have had their version numbers increased to 1.0.0.
+*   CodeQL package management is now generally available, and all GitHub-produced CodeQL packages have had their version numbers increased to 1.0.0.

 Java
 """"

+*   CodeQL package management is now generally available, and all GitHub-produced CodeQL packages have had their version numbers increased to 1.0.0.
 *   Removed :code:`local` query variants.
 The results pertaining to local sources can be found using the non-local counterpart query.
 As an example, the results previously found by :code:`java/unvalidated-url-redirection-local` can be found by :code:`java/unvalidated-url-redirection`, if the :code:`local` threat model is enabled.
 The removed queries are :code:`java/path-injection-local`, :code:`java/command-line-injection-local`, :code:`java/xss-local`, :code:`java/sql-injection-local`, :code:`java/http-response-splitting-local`, :code:`java/improper-validation-of-array-construction-local`, :code:`java/improper-validation-of-array-index-local`, :code:`java/tainted-format-string-local`, :code:`java/tainted-arithmetic-local`, :code:`java/unvalidated-url-redirection-local`, :code:`java/xxe-local` and :code:`java/tainted-numeric-cast-local`.

+JavaScript/TypeScript
+"""""""""""""""""""""

+*   CodeQL package management is now generally available, and all GitHub-produced CodeQL packages have had their version numbers increased to 1.0.0.

+Python
+""""""

+*   CodeQL package management is now generally available, and all GitHub-produced CodeQL packages have had their version numbers increased to 1.0.0.

+Ruby
+""""

+*   CodeQL package management is now generally available, and all GitHub-produced CodeQL packages have had their version numbers increased to 1.0.0.

+Swift
+"""""

+*   CodeQL package management is now generally available, and all GitHub-produced CodeQL packages have had their version numbers increased to 1.0.0.

 Minor Analysis Improvements
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~